 Dr. Cohn co-authored two programs at the University of Pittsburgh's School of Law: Certificate Program in Disability Law, and the first MSL with a Concentration in Disability Law.
 Dr. Cohn is a past investigator for a Department of Education - National Institute on Disability and Rehabilitation Research, Rehabilitation Engineering Research Center on Telerehabilitation.
-She served as Associate Dean for Instructional Development (2007- 2015), Assistant Dean for Instructional Development (2002-2007) and Director of Instructional Development (1999-2002), School of Health and Rehabilitation Sciences, University of Pittsburgh.
+She served as Professor, Department of Communication Science and Disorders School of Health and Rehabilitation Sciences, University of Pittsburgh, Associate Dean for Instructional Development (2007- 2015), Assistant Dean for Instructional Development (2002-2007) and Director of Instructional Development (1999-2002), School of Health and Rehabilitation Sciences, University of Pittsburgh.
 Cohn was designated a Diversity Champion, American Speech-Language-Hearing Association (2009), and was a Provost’s Office, Diversity Seminar Fellow (2005).

 Dr. Cohn earned her BA from Douglass College of Rutgers University.
 She then attained a MS from Vanderbilt University, followed by a PhD from the University of Pittsburgh.
 She began her career as a speech-language pathologist at the Cleft Palate-Craniofacial Center, University of Pittsburgh, and was formerly Director of the Speech and Hearing Clinic and the Clinical Coordinator for the Master’s Program in Speech-Language Pathology.
 Her interests span the areas of telerehabilitation/telehealth/telemedicine; interprofessional education; cleft palate, dentofacial, and craniofacial disorders; clinical training in speech-language pathology; and healthcare communication.